Hotels near Firebird International Raceway

 Which hotels near Firebird International Raceway offer free breakfast?

-Which hotels near Firebird International Raceway have a pool?
+Which hotels near Firebird International Raceway have an outdoor pool?

 Which hotels near Firebird International Raceway are pet-friendly?